icopy-site/awesome-cn/docs/awesome/awesome-low-code.md

 - [Trello Power-Ups (Atlassian)](https://trello.com/power-ups/category/automation) - Helps teams meet their unique business needs through adaptable features and integrations.
 - [Flow (Zoho)](https://www.zoho.com/flow/) - An integration platform that helps you connect your apps without any code.
 - [FormNX](https://formnx.com) - A no-code platform that helps to create forms without coding for free.
 It also provides integration options with webhook, Mailchimp, and you can embed forms in your websites or web applications easily without any coding.
-- [Postman Flows](https://learning.postman.com/docs/postman-flows/overview/#get-started-with-flows) -  Postman Flows low-code editor to prototype, build, and deploy API-first apps in a collaborative environment.
+- [Postman Flows](https://learning.postman.com/docs/postman-flows/overview/#get-started-with-flows) - A low-code editor to prototype, build, and deploy API-first apps in a collaborative environment.
 Create flow modules that automate tasks, integrate systems, and showcase your APIs to others on your team or the entire world with the Postman API Network.

 ### Low Code Application Platform

 An advanced development platform that enable organizations to create powerful enterprise grade applications with no to minimum extra coding requirements with easy to use drag & drop interfaces.
 Since such platforms simplify the application development process, more types of personas can contribute and accelerate the development process.
 Those platforms are PaaS development platforms, and can also reduce development cost and maintenance.
-- [Tabidoo (https://tabidoo.cloud/) - Powerful Low Code platform, with mature workflows, rights management and integrations (REST API).
+- [Tabidoo](https://tabidoo.cloud/) - Powerful Low Code platform, with mature workflows, rights management and integrations (REST API).
 Many predefined templates.
 No charge per user.
 - [Power Apps (Microsoft)](https://powerapps.com/) - Build apps in hours—not months—that easily connect to data, use Excel-like expressions to add logic, and run on the web, iOS, and Android devices.
 - [Power BI](https://powerbi.microsoft.com/) - Unify data from many sources to create interactive, immersive dashboards and reports that provide actionable insights and drive business results.
 - [Appian](https://appian.com/) - Provides a Low Code software development platform that enables organizations to rapidly develop powerful applications.